tdwg/mids/current-draft /MIDS-definition-v0.17-13Jul2023.md

 Specific practices of digitisation and data publication vary widely among institutions, meaning that different elements of information can become available as the result of specific detailed workflows steps, the order of which can vary from one institution to another.
 Similarly, the way in which different elements of information are mapped to standard terms also varies.
 MIDS accommodates this variability and always allows the presence of information elements additional to the expected elements at any MIDS level.
 These can include elements listed at higher MIDS levels, as well as other elements beyond those listed; for example, institution or collection specific elements.
 As a general principle, institutions should publish the fullest available data about their collections and individual specimens at the earliest opportunity, expecting that such data is likely to become enriched and annotated over time.

-# 3 Principles of the MIDS-1 level of digitisation (normative)
+# 3 Principles of MIDS levels of digitisation (normative)

 ## 3.1 Authoritative data and variations in digitisation